 28.12.12.
 Demolition site, soccer astroturf view, IBM left, BNZ right, awaited demolitions, Hereford St / Colombo St. Asbestos polluted BNZ would be replaced by Spark, multi-storey, glass fronted, office bldg

-*Restart Cashel Mall: More trinket sellers, more shoppers enjoying holiday shopping.
-A 1929 Baby Austin for Joyrides hire, $15 / ride.
+* At Restart Cashel Mall: I saw more trinket sellers & more shoppers enjoying holiday shopping.
+A 1929 Baby Austin was parked for joyrides, $15 / ride.

 28.12.12.
 1929 Baby Austin Joyrider, Restart Cashel Mall